Best Automation Tool for Your Business: Make vs Zapier vs n8n (Real Costs Compared)

 Who it's for

 Businesses running Microsoft 365 where data must stay within the Microsoft ecosystem.
-Regulated industries -- healthcare, legal, financial services -- where HIPAA, SOC 2, GDPR, or ISO 27001 compliance isn't negotiable.
+Regulated industries -- healthcare, legal, financial services -- where HIPAA-compliant automation tools and SOC 2, GDPR, or ISO 27001 compliance aren't negotiable.

 A real example